surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 And our problem is that we want to insert new orders into our database by letting users submit their order via a form.
 As I've said before problem with that is we'll get back all of our data as strings, and we'll need to convert them to the correct types before we can insert them into the database.
 So what if we could check the set of changes against the types we define in the schema *before* we try to insert them all into a struct?

 This is exactly what a changeset is for - a changeset takes in the struct you want to change and the list of changes you want to apply to it.
 It then compares the changes to the validation rules you've set up, and if there are any errors it picks them up.
 It can even try to cast types for you.
 When you try to `apply_action/2` to the changeset, it will either return the struct with the changes applied, or an error.
 So now our form becomes a lot more powerful - we can automatically cast and validate our form inputs, and then handle the changeset errors if any.
 You create changesets by writing changeset functions in your schema module.
-Here's what a super simple validation changeset would look like in our `Order` module:
+Here's what a basic validation changeset would look like in our `Order` module:

 {% highlight elixir %}
 # order.ex